Optical Sensor#

 Optical hue#

-The Optical hue block returns the hue value of the color detected by the Optical Sensor.
+The Optical hue reporter block reports the hue detected by the Optical Sensor as a number from 0 to 359 degrees.

 ([Optical1 v] hue in degrees)